 - OR, shift your focus to test-optional schools, and make a testing plan based on how your practice test falls relative to their median scores (if above, test; if not, consider not testing, knowing it won't negatively impact you).

-As we wait for news from colleges, remember that the final decision of how to proceed will rest with you.
-In a test-optional world, the decision to test rests squarely on you and your environment: can you test, is it a good use of your time, and will it be additive to your application.
+As we wait for news from colleges and universities, remember that the final decision of how to proceed will rest with you.
+In a test-optional world with test-optional colleges, the decision to test rests squarely on you and your environment: can you test, is it a good use of your time, and will it be additive to your college application.
 So, take it if you can, send it if it’s good relative to your list, and then move onto more joyful, fulfilling things this year.

 About Us: With more than twenty years of experience, Collegewise counselors and tutors are at the forefront of the ever-evolving admissions landscape.
 Our work has always centered on you: the student.
 And just like we’ve always done, we look for ways for you to be your best self - whether it’s in the classroom, in your applications or in the right-fit college environment.
 Our range of tools include counseling, test prep, academic tutoring, and essay management, all with the support of our proprietary platform, leading to a 4x higher than average admissions rates.